mkotsollaris/mkotsollaris.github.io/content/blog/polymorphic-feature-flags/index.md

 ## The problem

 As more features got shipped to production, we suddenly had **a lot** of code that needs to be maintained in this branched codebase.
 One way to improve code maintainability would be to remove non-used feature flags, but that requires further maintainance and discipline from the team.
-So the question arises as to whether there is a better technique methodology that would solve this problem.
+So the question arises as to whether there is a better technique methodology to recycling feature flags.

 ## Enter polymorphic feature flags